 This penalty applies when an ALE offers MEC to at least 95% of its FT employees but fails to offer affordable and/or minimum value coverage to one or more FT employees who obtain a subsidy in the Marketplace.
-This penalty determines affordability solely on the required employee contribution toward employee-only coverage for the employer's lowest cost medical plan option offered to the FT employee that provides minimum value, regardless of which coverage option an employee actually elects or if they waive coverage.
+This penalty determines affordability solely on the required employee contribution toward employee-only coverage for the employer's lowest cost medical option offered to the FT employee that provides minimum value.

-The 2024 §4980H(b) annual penalty amount is \$4,460 (\$371.67/month).
+The 2026 §4980H(b) annual penalty amount is \$5,010 (\$417.50/month).
 Unlike the §4980H(a) penalty, this penalty only applies to the FT employee(s) that trigger the penalty that month.